ALIM23700/FreeExamZone/README.md

 This is the platform that helps a lots of students.
-Specially Admission Students
+Specially Admission Students.